rohitsainier/TTSIndicF5/f5_tts/train/README.md

 Gradio UI training/finetuning with `src/f5_tts/train/finetune_gradio.py` see [#143](https://github.com/SWivid/F5-TTS/discussions/143).

+If want to finetune with a variant version e.g. *F5TTS_v1_Base_no_zero_init*, manually download pretrained checkpoint from model weight repository and fill in the path correspondingly on web interface.

+If use tensorboard as logger, install it first with `pip install tensorboard`.

-The `use_ema = True` is harmful for early-stage finetuned checkpoints (which goes just few updates, thus ema weights still dominated by pretrained ones), try turn it off and see if provide better results.
+<ins>The `use_ema = True` might be harmful for early-stage finetuned checkpoints</ins> (which goes just few updates, thus ema weights still dominated by pretrained ones), try turn it off with finetune gradio option or `load_model(..., use_ema=False)`, see if offer better results.

-### 3. Wandb Logging
+### 3. W&B Logging

 The `wandb/` dir will be created under path you run training/finetuning scripts.